oslokommune/okctl-upgrade-test/gists/bump-eks-to-1-20/README.md

 be placed on a node in the same AZ as the PVC.
 For instance: If some-app use a PVC in AZ B, we need to have a node in AZ B as well.

-In the following code snippet, replace:
+Copy the code block into a file, for instance `create_nodegroup_config.sh`.
+Replace:
 * `CLUSTER_NAME` with the name from `eksctl get cluster`
 * `REGION` with your region.